 The following generally describes the knowledge and ability required to enter the job and/or be learned within a short period of time in order to successfully perform the assigned duties.

 Principles and practices of general accounting and auditing.
 Methods and techniques of financial recordkeeping and reporting.
 Office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.
 Mathematical principles.
 English usage, spelling, grammar, and punctuation.
 Pertinent federal, state, and local rules, regulations, policies, procedures, and practices.

 Perform technical accounting tasks requiring independent judgment and initiative.
 Audit, review, analyze and reconcile assigned accounts, ledgers and reports.
 Assure compliance with applicable rules, regulations, policies and procedures.
 Analyze, determine and recommend an effective and efficient course of action to address a given situation.
 Operate office equipment including computers and supporting word processing, spreadsheet, and database applications.
 Understand and follow oral and written communications.
 Communicate clearly and concisely, both orally and in writing.
 Establish and maintain effective working relationships with those contacted in the course of work.

 EDUCATION AND EXPERIENCE GUIDELINES

 Any combination of education and experience that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Equivalent to the completion of the twelfth grade supplemented by specialized training in general grounds maintenance and irrigation systems.
+Equivalent to the completion of the twelfth grade supplemented by specialized training in accounting, finance, business administration or a related field.